4pplet/waffling60/README.md

 - QMK & VIA
 - USB-C
 - ATmega32U2 in QFN and QFP
-- RGB-led under/close to capslock for MX-versions
+- RGB-led under/close to capslock for non-hotswap versions
 - Cherry PCB-stab support
 - Split space
-- ISO and ANSI
 - USB horizontal placement is classic GH60, same as GH60, plain60, voyager60 etc for the normal MX and ALPS-version
 - SE-version is adapted for Polaris (stab-rotations, outline and USB-placement), make sure to order 1.2 mm thickness when manufacturing these.
-- Only rotated switches on R1 for hot-swap PCBs.
-- 10U support is for 10U Spacebars using a 8U wire.
+- 10U support is for 10U Spacebars.

 ## **Disclaimer/note:**
 - **Important:** SE version of waffling60 (Polaris compatible version) are not officially endorsed by ai03 and ai03 takes no responsibility or offers any support for these if there is any issue.
 I have been given permission to open source and offer these for sale.**